Kulan reintroduction to the Steppe of Central Kazakhstan

 In the past, large herds of migratory wild asses (Equus hemionus), also known as kulan, roamed the Eurasian Steppes.
 Nowadays, kulan have become confined to <3% of their former range.
 The situation is particularly critical for the Central Asian subspecies (E. h. kulan and E. h. onager) accordingly listed as “Endangered” on the IUCN Red List.

 In Kazakhstan the species became extinct in the 1930s, but reintroduction initiatives already started in the early 1950s.
-Today, kulan are again found in two separate locations in south-western and south-eastern Kazakhstan.
-The population around Barsa Kelmes, once an island in the Aral Sea, is currently estimated at close to 500 kulan and the one in Altyn Emel National Park at >3000.
+Today, kulan are again found in two separate locations in south-western (Barsa Kelmes Strictly Protected Area) and south-eastern Kazakhstan (Altyn Emel National Park).
 However, kulan have not even reclaimed 1% of their former range in Kazakhstan and remain absent from the central steppe.

 The project will airlift wild captured kulan from the large reintroduced population in Altyn Emel National Park in SE Kazakhstan to a release site on the Torgai steppe, strategically located in a network of protected areas, ecological corridors, and hunting areas managed by the partner organization in Kazakhstan.
 The infrastructure at the release site includes a field station and two large acclimatization enclosures.
 All adult kulan will be radiocollared to allow post-release monitoring of their whereabouts.

 - Double the range of kulan in Central Asia

 - Provide a catalyst for kulan conservation actions across the region.